-In 2007, Hallburn was found not guilty in Putnam County Magistrate Court on charges of harassing a Walmart construction site superintendent by phone.
+He said at the time that the agency wrongly terminated unemployment benefits he was receiving from his job as a substitute teacher for Kanawha County Schools, which he has done since 2006.An official in the Kanawha Magistrate Clerk's Office said Tuesday that Magistrate Pete Lopez had set Hallburn up on a six-month pre-trial diversion plan that could eventually result in the charges being dropped.In 2007, Hallburn was found not guilty in Putnam County Magistrate Court on charges of harassing a Walmart construction site superintendent by phone.
 At the time, the Hurricane Walmart was being built near his former home.Reach Kate White at email@example.com or 304-348-1723.